Marianna Martines: Career as performer and composer

-Already as a child Martines was good enough to perform before the Imperial court, where according to the Helene Wessely, she "attracted attention with her beautiful voice and her keyboard playing."
+Already as a child Martines was good enough to perform before the Imperial court, where according to Helene Wessely, she "attracted attention with her beautiful voice and her keyboard playing."
 The adult Marianna was frequently asked to perform before the Empress Maria Theresa.

 A number of the works that Martines composed are set for solo voice, and her biographers (Godt, Wessely) conjecture that the first singer of these works was their composer.
 If so, they constitute further evidence for her ability, as the music shows a "predilection for coloratura passages, leaps over wide intervals and trills indicat[ing] that she herself must have been an excellent singer."
 (Wessely).

 Martines wrote a number of secular cantatas and two oratorios to Italian texts.
 These texts are, naturally enough, the work of her mentor Metastasio.

 Surviving compositions include four masses, six motets, and three litanies for choir.
 She wrote in the Italian style, as was typical for the early Classical period in Vienna.
 Her harpsichord performance practice was compared to the style of C.P.E.
 Bach.
 Martines's compositions were well regarded in her time, and some scholars have suggested that Mozart modeled his 1768 Mass, V. 139, after the "Christe" of Martines's Mass No. 1 in D major.
 The Michaelerkirche (St. Michael's Church, next door to the Martines home), saw a performance of her third mass in 1761.
 Her fourth mass was completed in 1765.